 At Attomarker we believe we are approaching potential answers to pressing questions.
-We have been looking at patient antibody responses across a range of Covid variants and it is clear that individual immunity and hence vulnerability varies markedly – we are terming these individual responses ‘immunity endotypes’.
-It has recently been recommended, for example, that cancer patients are tested for antibodies to SARS-CoV-2.* Understanding a personal response requires a personalised diagnostic test; our CE marked Antibody Immunity Test – Attocheck, is already available for this purpose.
+Antibodies are a key element of our immune systems.
+Looking at patient antibody responses across a range of Covid variants, it is clear that individual immunity and hence vulnerability varies markedly – we are terming these individual responses immunity endotypes.

-We have also now developed a Multi-Variant Antibody Immunity Spectrum Test, only requiring a fingerprick of blood, that we believe could be used in targeting treatments for Long Covid patients.
-It is a research test that is not yet licensed for commercial use and is not available on the NHS, but the test and any subsequent treatment can be arranged privately on a “named patient basis”.
-If you are interested in this research test and your clinician would commission the test on a named patient basis, then we could measure your antibody immunity spectrum and seek to identify your endotype.
-The immunity spectrum could then inform a possible treatment in discussion with your doctor.
-Please email firstname.lastname@example.org if you are interested in arranging a test.
-If you do not have access to a clinician, please mention this is your message as we are partnering with doctors specialising in Long Covid.
+We have developed a Multi-Variant Antibody Immunity Spectrum Test, only requiring a fingerprick of blood, that we believe could be used in targeting treatments for Long Covid patients.
+It is a research test that, unlike our CE marked test, is not yet licensed to be sold to the public and is not available on the NHS, but the good news is that this promising new test and any subsequent treatment can be arranged privately with an appropriate clinician on a named patient basis.
+The clinician would be interested in your antibody immunity spectrum and seek to identify your endotype.
+The immunity spectrum could then inform a possible treatment in discussion with your doctor (and keep in mind that some drugs may be expensive).

 POTENTIAL THERAPIES FOR LONG COVID PATIENTS WITH A WEAK IMMUNITY ENDOTYPE